Catalogue of the exhibition Bartolomé Bermejo, held at the Museo Nacional del Prado from October 9 2018 to January 27 2019.

 This book, published on the occasion of the exhibition, presents the results of the research carried out over a period of more than three years by a group of specialists.
 Their work in archives, libraries and restoration centres and, of course, their first-hand examination of the pictures themselves have enabled them not only to put together a new catalogue raisonné for this Spanish artist but also to reveal new aspects of his personality, painting technique and iconographic contributions.

 In order to appeal to a wide and varied audience ranging from specialists to art lovers, the texts are written in a rigorous but engaging style and are accompanied by a rich assortment of attractive illustrations that attest to Bermejo’s mastery as a painter.
 In short, the book is designed to help readers learn about and enjoy the work of a truly brilliant painter who is still little known to the public at large.

-The texts are by Joan Molina Figueras, Carl Brandon Strehlke, Javier Ibáñez Fernández and Alberto Velasco Gonzàlez.
+The texts are by Joan Molina Figueras, curator of the exhibition, Carl Brandon Strehlke, Javier Ibáñez Fernández and Alberto Velasco Gonzàlez.